U.S. News Rankings

-The student-faculty ratio at Harvard University is 7:1, and the school has 78.0 percent of its classes with fewer than 20 students.
-The most popular majors at Harvard University include: Economics, General; Political Science and Government, General; Psychology, General; English Language and Literature/Letters, Other; and Social Sciences, General.
+The student-faculty ratio at Harvard University is 7:1, and the school has 81.2 percent of its classes with fewer than 20 students.
+The most popular majors at Harvard University include: Economics, General; Political Science and Government, General; Neurobiology and Neurosciences, Other; Psychology, General; and Social Sciences, General.
 The average freshman retention rate, an indicator of student satisfaction, is 97.5 percent.

-Harvard University has a total undergraduate enrollment of 6,657, with a gender distribution of 50.1 percent male students and 49.9 percent female students.
-At this school, 98.0 percent of the students live in college-owned, -operated, or -affiliated housing and 2.0 percent of students live off campus.
+Harvard University has a total undergraduate enrollment of 6,658, with a gender distribution of 50.7 percent male students and 49.3 percent female students.
 Harvard University is part of the NCAA I athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|